jeremytammik/tbc/a/1876_da4r_version_save_c4r.md

 > It is a current limitation of Design Automation that model saves can only be done into the current working directory of the cloud machine.
 This is because user apps are forbidden from accessing the network.

-> As such, `doc.SaveAsCloudModel()` is not currently supported on Design Automation.
+> As such, `doc.SaveAsCloudModel` is not currently supported on Design Automation.
 That said, we have noted your request for BIM 360 functionality in Design Automation!

 I checked with my colleagues whether this is still the case.

 They answered: There is no alternative to save to RCW.
 Open/Save operations on RCW are on the priority (no ETA).

 Thank you for clarifying!
+Some further Q &amp; A on this:

 [Q] What exactly does RCW stand for, please?
 Is that equivalent to BIM360?